xnought/fast-string-assembly/README.md

 3. A way to compute on long strings so we can compare AT to other complexity metrics or information theoretic ideas.

+**Output**

+1. Paper explaining the ideas and what worked and did not
+2. A Python interface to run Assembly Theory on strings
+3. Code that executes in polynomial time and is lighting fast (very scientific indeed)

 ## References

 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10567559/